wmglab-duke/ascent/docs/source/S13-Python-classes-for-representing-nerve-morphology-(Sample).md

 vector to `boundary_start`.
 Also note that by defining `“deform_ratio”` (value between 0 and 1) in ***Sample***, the user can optionally indicate a partial deformation of the Nerve ([S8 Text](S8-JSON-file-parameter-guide)).
+In the case where `"deform_ratio"` is set to 0, minimum fascicle separation will still be enforced, but no changes to the nerve boundary will occur.

 Enforcing a minimum fascicle separation that is extremely large (e.g., 20 µm) can cause inaccurate deformation, as fascicles may be unable to